The ultimate wealth-creating program that took me 30 years to develop

 When you go to a Financial planner, 90% of them want to know how much money you have to invest and then tell you how badly you are doing and that they can help you do better.

-Are they genuinely making a significantly difference in your life or thinking how much commission they will make?
+Are they genuinely making a significant difference in your life, or are you thinking about how much commission they will make?

 Most of the Financial planners today are under the age of 40 and have no experience in creating wealth, and financially are in the same situation as you.

-So how can they tell you how to invest your money if they have not achieved success themselves because they have lacked the time and experience to do so.
+So how can they tell you how to invest your money if they have not achieved success themselves, having lacked the time and experience to do so?

-Even worse, the success rate of financial planners after 3 years of being licensed is only 11% that means 89% fail.
+Even worse, the success rate of financial planners after three years of being licensed is only 11%, which means 89% do not succeed.

 I suspect it is because of their lack of knowledge.